top of page

 The modern marketplace isn’t a storefront.
 It’s a search bar.

-Customers don’t “stumble upon” you anymore, they look you up.
+Customers don’t “stumble upon” you anymore; they look you up.
 They read reviews, scroll your Instagram, and compare websites before making a move.
 If you’re still relying on word-of-mouth, remember: even that has gone digital.

 Referrals happen in DMs, tags, and text threads.
 People might not hand out business cards; they share links.
 If you don’t have a strong web presence, there’s nothing for them to share and nothing to find.